 6. List of Sub-policies and related policies and procedures

 Detailed IT Regulations in Practice

 Policy and Rules on the use of Email

-This Policy is maintained by the Information Security Working Group.
-It was last reviewed in June 2021 and is due for review in June 2022.
+These Regulations are maintained by Information Services, were last reviewed in June 2022 and are due for review in July 2023